Victorian Railways NA class: 6A

 6A arrived at the Puffing Billy Railway in June 1962, and was in use on regular service trains until January 1980, when it was withdrawn due to boiler problems.
-It returned to traffic on 13 December 1980 but was withdrawn again in September 1983 due to a condemned boiler and moved to the Menzies Creek Steam Museum for Storage on 30 November that year.
+It returned to traffic on 13 December 1980 but was withdrawn again in September 1983 due to a condemned boiler and moved to the Menzies Creek Steam Museum for storage on 30 November that year.
 In April 1988 it returned to Belgrave for axle box repairs, but the following month its boiler was removed and was put into storage at the rear of the running shed along with 12A.

-In October 1997 restoration of 6A commenced, led by the workshop's leading hand fitter Ron Gunn.
-Restoration progressed until March 2001 when 14A's former all steel welded boiler was fitted into 6A's Frames.
+In restoration of 6A commenced, led by the workshop's leading hand fitter Ron Gunn.
+Restoration progressed until March 2001 when the all steel welded boiler from 14A was fitted into 6A's frames.
 One of the modifications made under the direction of Nigel Day was the fitting of a new lempor exhaust system similar to L.D.
 Porta's design for South African Railways' Class 26 3450 the Red Devil.
 The system allows the exhaust steam to go through the funnel through four flues then up the funnel.
 A sleeve inside the funnel was also fitted for a quieter exhaust beat.
 These modifications made the engine extremely efficient, reliable and powerful.
-The locomotive was also painted in a more historically accurate VR Two Tone Green livery with removable hungry boards on the bunker, tapered steam dome, dummy ash ejectors on the smoke box, small builders plates, and double row of rivets on the water tanks.
+The locomotive was also painted in a more historically accurate Victorian Railways two-tone green livery with removable hungry boards on the bunker, a tapered steam dome, dummy ash ejectors on the smoke box, small builders plates, and double row of rivets on the water tanks.

-From here on it became a high priority to have 6A available for the 2001/2002 Christmas holiday running period which was going to be the first time the Puffing Billy Railway required 4 locomotives to operate trains.
+From here on it became a high priority to have 6A available for the 2001/2002 Christmas holiday season, which was going to be the first time the Puffing Billy Railway required four locomotives to operate trains.
 On 17 December 2001, 6A moved under its own power for the first time in 18 years.
 After a couple of test trips over the following the 3 days 6A officially re-entered service on 22 December.
 Exactly a month later the Minister for Transport Peter Batchelor officially recommissioned 6A.
 It has been in regular operation ever since, mainly operating the Gembrook service.
-Between November 2016 and March 2019 6A was also used on Day out with Thomas Weekends at the New Location of Gembrook, alongside DH59 and 0-4-0 Peckett Sir John Grice in Thomas disguise.
+Between and 6A was also used on Day out with Thomas weekends at Gembrook, alongside DH59 and 0-4-0 Peckett Sir John Grice in Thomas disguise.

 In December 2017 the Lempor was removed and fitted to 14A.
 6A was taken out of traffic in March 2019 for a D exam and Overhaul and as of January 2021 is awaiting new boiler tubes prior to reassembly.